andrucior/andrucior/README.md

 ### 🚀 About Me
 - 🔭 Currently working on **MagazinE** - the website for newspapers
 - 🌱 I am currently learning **Docker** and **AWS**
-- 💬 Interested in bioinformatics and usage of computer science in medicine -->
+- 💬 Interested in bioinformatics and the usage of computer science in medicine -->
 ### 🛠 Tools & Languages that I've been working with
 ![C++](https://img.shields.io/badge/C++-blue?style=for-the-badge&logo=c%2B%2B)